GigabiteLabs/GBLPing/README.md

 ## Usage

+Full documentation available via [Github Pages](https://gigabitelabs.github.io/GBLPing/)

-You can run the test project from `Projects/GBLPingExample/GBLPingExample.xcodeproj` and view the source for a functional example.
+You can also run the test project from `Projects/GBLPingExample/GBLPingExample.xcodeproj` and view the source for a functional example.

 Also, see [Unit Tests](#unit-tests) for information on tests, which also have implementation examples.

 Implementation samples: